The essentiality of unpolluted saline water in the aquarium cannot be overstated since it supports virtually all creatures in it.

 Though this system does not have a Deionization cartridge the 5-stage RO filtration is more than enough for producing reef-safe water.

-This system is also particularly good at keeping high levels of nitrate at bay.
+This RO system is also particularly good at keeping high levels of nitrate in saltwater aquariums at bay.

 During my product research, I found plenty of positive experiences from people using the RO-90 for their coral reef aquariums.